arya-snh/Computer-Vision-Project/README.md

-Project Topic: AR/VR object insertion on a plan in videos using planar homographies
+Project Topic: AR/VR object insertion on a plane in videos using planar homographies